-- A. The exporting or sending School certifies the TE application and terms of scholarship using the TE-EZ Online Application. - B. Annually and before June 1, the exporting or sending school re-certifies the eligible parents of a student receiving a TE scholarship. - C. The student who withdraws or has a parent who is no longer eligible requires the student's expiration date to be updated on the Enrollment Report - D. Students who take a one-semester Leave of Absence (LOA) are to be noted in Enrolled Students, Edit students. - a.
-Students on an LOA do not appear on the Enrollment Report, while those on an LOA - b.
-It is the responsibility of IMPORT TELOs to manage the LOA process. - c.
-Export TELOs must re-certify any eligible parent with a student on LOA before June 1 annually.
+- A. The exporting or sending School certifies the TE application and terms of scholarship using the TE-EZ Online Application. - B. Annually and before June 1, the exporting or sending school confirms that the eligible parent continues to be eligible so that their dependent student can continue to receive a TE scholarship. - C. The student who withdraws or has a parent who is no longer eligible requires the student's expiration date to be updated. - D. Students who take a one-semester Leave of Absence (LOA) are to be noted. - a.
+It is the responsibility of IMPORT TELOs to manage the LOA process.